-This message was posted back in 2012, how times flies, as I was thinking about Pentecost Sunday, last year it was in June, this year it is in May 24.
+This message was posted back in 2012, how times flies, as I was thinking about Pentecost Sunday, this year it is in June 4, 2017.
+I was thinking about past Pentecost Day things, always amazing and coming soon, so this message I saw posted, is right where I was so I re- post it today.

 In the Jewish ritual, the Psalm is used at Pentecost, the Anniversary of the Giving of the Law, and the Feast of Finished Harvest....
 The remarkable character of the Psalm is indicated by the fact that there are no fewer than thirteen words in it which are not found elsewhere.
 The Pentecostal Gilt of Tongues seems needed for its full exposition. - William Kay